dylan-lang/opendylan/documentation/website/source/news/2012/12/20/new-release.rst

   ``strings`` and ``string-extensions`` libraries with a more consistent and straightforward API. ``string-extensions`` has been removed.
-* The ``command-line-parser`` library has been cleaned up and integrated with the OpenDylan distribution.
+* The ``command-line-parser`` library has been cleaned up and integrated with the Open Dylan distribution.
-* We no longer provide PowerPC builds of OpenDylan on Mac OS X. Also, our Intel builds are for Mac OS X Lion and later.
+* We no longer provide PowerPC builds of Open Dylan on Mac OS X. Also, our Intel builds are for Mac OS X Lion and later.
 If you desire Snow Leopard support, please get in touch with us.